Trisha B. Thomas, Ph.D.

 AI & UX Researcher | Learning Scientist | Cognitive Neuroscientist

-I’m a cognitive neuroscientist and researcher exploring how people—especially multilingual learners—interact with AI-powered learning technologies.
+Cognitive neuroscientist and researcher exploring how people—especially multilingual learners—interact with AI-powered learning technologies.
 My work bridges developmental science, language learning, and human-computer interaction, with a focus on inclusive, culturally responsive design.
 I’ve led projects at institutions including Harvard University, the University of Michigan, and the Basque Center on Cognition, Brain, and Language, and I collaborate with educators, designers, and researchers to create tools that support equity in learning.

 What I Do